 Step back to the 1930s in this iconic masterpiece of a luxury hotel.

-Located slap-bang opposite Hyde Park, it is not the biggest, brashest, or most gadget-packed place you’ll ever stay in; the suites are relatively compact, there’s no pool, and not even coffee makers in most rooms.
+Located slap-bang opposite Hyde Park, it is not the biggest or brashest place you’ll ever stay in; the suites are relatively compact, and there’s no pool.
 But it’s hard to imagine anybody with any sort of romantic notion of Britain’s pre-war past not having to scrape their jaw off the floor of a hotel in which every room is more or less a work of art, from the deep marble bathtubs to the gorgeous mirrored cabinets.

 Over the years there have been dabblings with various vogueish refits – some of which sound faintly alarming – but in 2016 the Dorchester is as close to the original as possible, albeit with a few discreet upgrades added throughout the twenty-first century like drench showerheads, sophisticated thermostats and touch phones.